The white German Shepherd is a standout dog.

-But still, if you do decide the pure white German Shepherd is the dog for you, you will need to be prepared for lots of inbound curiosity and questions.
+If you do decide the pure white German Shepherd is the dog for you, be prepared for lots of inbound curiosity and questions.

 You will also need to be prepared to take lots of walks, as the white German Shepherd has the same high activity needs as other purebred dog breeds born and bred to work.

-This thorough overview of the white GSD background, temperament, personality, health issues, grooming and enrichment needs is designed to help you decide if a white German Shepherd is the right canine companion for you!
+This thorough overview of the white GSD will help you decide if a white German Shepherd is the right canine companion for you!

-In the past, because it takes a deliberate and consistent breeding strategy to reliably produce all white German Shepherd puppies, sometimes white puppies would pop up amongst a litter of puppies bearing the more common black and earth tones coloration.
+Historically, white puppies would sometimes pop up amongst a litter of puppies bearing the more common black and earth tones.

 Breeders often didn’t know what to make of these white puppies, and some (erroneously) assumed the white coloration denoted a weaker dog.